-House Conservatives reject bipartisan spending agreement over demands for further cuts
+House conservatives reject bipartisan spending agreement over demands for further cuts

 That means Johnson will have to rely on votes from a majority of Democrats in order to pass the spending bills, a move that is sure to further anger the same conservatives who ousted McCarthy from his job over a similar decision.

 Congress has to pass a total of 12 federal spending bills each year.
-So far none of the twelve bills have become law.
+So far none of the 12 bills has become law.
 Last year, Congress agreed to set a two-tiered deadline that divides those bills over separate deadlines.
-Lawmakers must pass the first portion of these bills by January 19th to avoid a partial government shutdown and pass the remaining bills Friday, Feb.
+Lawmakers must pass the first portion of these bills by Jan.
+19 to avoid a partial government shutdown and pass the remaining bills by Feb.
 2.

 Burchett conceded that despite his opposition, the spending bill will likely pass with the support of Democrats.
-Senator Chuck Shcumer has already signed onto the bill, and Senator McConell said he was "encouraged" by the deal.
+Senate Majority Leader Chuck Schumer, D-N.Y., has already signed on to the bill, and Senate Minority Leader Mitch McConnell, R-Ky., said he was "encouraged" by the deal.

 "America faces serious national security challenges, and Congress must act quickly to deliver the full-year resources this moment requires," he said on X, the platform formerly known as Twitter.

-"Our nation simply cannot afford the Swamp's reckless spending habits," Georgia Representative Andrew Clyde tweeted on Monday.
+"Our nation simply cannot afford the Swamp's reckless spending habits," Rep. Andrew Clyde, R-Ga., tweeted on Monday.

-Congressman Burchett said Johnson seems to have abandoned his promise to cut spending by agreeing to this framework
+Burchett said that by agreeing to this framework, Johnson seems to have abandoned his promise to cut spending.

 "It seems that once you get in this office, your viewpoints change," Burchett said.

-While he is planning to personally oppose the bill , Burchett said that Speaker Johnson continues to have the support of the GOP rank and file because the process in which this bill has been negotiated has been more open.
+While he is planning to personally oppose the bill, Burchett said that Johnson continues to have the support of the Republican rank and file because the process through which this bill has been negotiated has been more open.

 "That's not America's war," Burchett said.
-"We're slipping into another Vietnam type situation, where we first gave them money, then arms, then we gave them advisors, and then they gave us body bags."
+"We're slipping into another Vietnam-type situation, where we first gave them money, then arms, then we gave them advisers — and then they gave us body bags."

-"We've already put in $114 billion dollars," Burchett said.
+"We've already put in $114 billion," Burchett said.
 "And I would argue that 114 billion back home could be spent a whole better."

 Burchett said that the only way to avoid taking on more debt is to go back to pre-COVID spending levels.